aimerib/smollmfinetune/app/RUNPOD-SETUP.md

 **GPU Memory**: For 24B model, ensure your RunPod instance has at least 48GB VRAM.

-**Dependencies**: If vLLM fails to install, the app will fall back to transformers automatically.

 **tmux Session Lost**: Re-run the setup script to recreate the session.

 ## 🎭 Ready to Train!